-4 Reflects the restructuring of tuition and fees enabled by the tuition retention legislation and includes an increase in tuition approved by the

-University Trustees on July 14, 2016.
+4 Reflects the restructuring of tuition and fees enabled by the tuition retention legislation and includes an increase in tuition approved by the University Trustees on July 14, 2016.
 See "UNIVERSITY REVENUES AND BUDGETING - Appropriated Funds - Annual Appropriations."
-5 Includes an increase in tuition approved by the University Trustees on June 14, 2017.

 UNIVERSITY REVENUES AND BUDGETING